soraxas/echo360/README.md

 ### Optional

--   ffmpeg (for transcoding ts file to mp4 file) See [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) for a brief instructions of installing it in different OS.
+-   ffmpeg (for transcoding ts file to mp4 file) See [here (windows)](https://www.easytechguides.com/install-ffmpeg/) or [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) for a brief instructions of installing it in different OS.

 ## Manual